anandukch/csv/README.md

 ## Apis

 ### All apis will work only if there a bearer `token` (which is included in the .env file) in the header
+use sample token 'allow' to test the app

 1. Post -  `/`
     ```